 This lens technically is a replica of more expensive Zeiss‘s lens.
 Industar looks like a toy, it is a tiny thing!
 It’s minimum aperture ( F/3.5) less than on Helios.
 But, Industar 50-2 has such a wonderful “Heliosy” swirly bokeh pattern.
 I like how interesting it works with portraits, making beautiful image, creating amazing and natural colors (because of Zeiss Tessar).
 The lens can create some foggy effect and provide good depth of field.

 For mirrorless camera you can use two adapter rings – first M42 to EF, and then from EF to your camera.

 The lens is a very good, very compact.
 You can successfully use it for fine art photography, portraits, still life, or fashion.
 It gives a sense of “timelessness”, as the photos with this lens don’t look like something taken on an iPhone or modern lenses.

 - HOW TO USE NEGATIVE SPACE IN PHOTOGRAPHY

 Is Industar radioactive?

 Actually, Industar 50-2 is not radioactive at all.
 None of my soviet lenses are radioactive.
-I think, such a question ask people who heard about some Japanese lenses like Takumar (contain Thorium), but not all these lenses have this thing.
+I think, such a question ask people who heard about some Japanese lenses like Takumar (contains Thorium), but not all these lenses have this thing.

-I don’t think this lens is right lens for wedding photographers as this is a manual lens (there is no autofocus).
+I don’t think this lens is the right lens for wedding photographers as this is a manual lens (there is no autofocus).
 Very light, very small vintage lens.
 Not so popular and it just costs incredibly little.
-At the same time, Industar 50-2 inspires and it is able to give a good picture.
+At the same time, Industar 50-2 inspires, and it is able to give a good picture.
 I will definitely continue to use it.